Prakhar-paliwal/Shopper-Hub/readme.md

 # Shopper Hub

 Welcome to Shopper Hub, your one-stop destination for men's, women's, and kids' apparel and fashion wear.
-This project is built using Vite + React and provides a seamless shopping experience for users, including an admin panel for managing products and other functionalities.
+This project is built using MERN stack and provides a seamless shopping experience for users, including an admin panel for managing products and other functionalities.

 ## Features